The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 First, Baha’u’llah taught, we do everything we possibly can to free ourselves and our societies from prejudice – to bring about the unity of humankind.
 The Baha’i teachings say that prejudice – whether racial, religious or political – “destroys the edifice of humanity:”

 … among the teachings of Baha’u’llah is, that religious, racial, political, economic and patriotic prejudices destroy the edifice of humanity.
 As long as these prejudices prevail, the world of humanity will not have rest.
 For a period of 6,000 years history informs us about the world of humanity.
 During these 6,000 years the world of humanity has not been free from, war, strife, murder and bloodthirstiness.
 In every period war has been waged in one country or another and that war was due to either religious prejudice, racial prejudice, political prejudice or patriotic prejudice.
 It has therefore been ascertained and proved that all prejudices are destructive of the human edifice.
 As long as these prejudices persist, the struggle for existence must remain dominant, and bloodthirstiness and rapacity continue.
-Therefore, even as was the case in the past, the world of humanity cannot be saved from the darkness of nature and cannot attain illumination except through the abandonment of prejudices and the acquisition of the morals of the Kingdom. – Abdu’l-Baha, Tablet to the Hague, p.
-5.
+Therefore, even as was the case in the past, the world of humanity cannot be saved from the darkness of nature and cannot attain illumination except through the abandonment of prejudices and the acquisition of the morals of the Kingdom. – Selections from the Writings of Abdu’l-Baha

 For Baha’is, obligated and exhorted to remain detached from the partisan fray, removing political prejudice requires the development of a higher sense of when not to jump in, especially when the world seems so caught up in a frenzy of partisan political discourse between opposing viewpoints.
 The Baha’i teachings say: